Continuing Education Activity

-Myoglobin, normally circulating in the blood, is mainly bound to Haptoglobin and Alpha2- immunoglobulin.
-However, at levels higher than 0.5 – 1.5mg/dL, the haptoglobins are saturated, and the excess free myoglobin is filtered by the glomerulus.
+Myoglobin, normally circulating in the blood, is mainly bound to haptoglobin and alpha2- immunoglobulin.
+However, at levels higher than 0.5 to 1.5 mg/dL, the haptoglobins are saturated, and the excess free myoglobin is filtered by the glomerulus.

 Although small amounts of myoglobin are normally filtered and quickly excreted by the kidneys, the large amount of myoglobin can damage the kidneys and even cause acute renal failure.
 The proposed mechanisms for myoglobin induced nephropathy are:

 The classic history of myoglobinuria points towards rhabdomyolysis and includes the triad of weakness, muscular pain, and dark urine.
 However, many cases of myoglobinuria present only with dark urine without any other physical symptoms.
-Patients may complain of some mild non-specific symptoms like tiredness, body aches with dark urine.
+Patients may complain of some mild non-specific symptoms like tiredness or body aches with dark urine.

 The history of the patient typically includes some pointers towards the cause of rhabdomyolysis like trauma, drug use, strenuous exercise, coma, or some muscle tissue disorder.

-Physical examination may reveal muscle weakness, tenderness, or signs of trauma, but in most of the non-trauma cases, it yields nothing.
-If the muscle tenderness is present, it is usually more prominent in the proximal muscle groups in case of inflammatory etiologies.
+Physical examination may reveal muscle weakness, tenderness, or signs of trauma, but in non-trauma cases, it often is negative.
+If the muscle tenderness is present, it is usually more prominent in the proximal muscle groups in inflammatory etiologies.

 Baseline studies of blood electrolytes and renal function tests are also done as these patients are at increased risk for hyperkalemia and acute kidney injury.

-Later on, further investigations are carried out to find out the cause of rhabdomyolysis, and some of these investigations include urine toxicology screen, ESR (Erythrocyte Sedimentation Rate) for inflammatory myopathies like dermatomyositis and polymyositis.
+Later on, further investigations are carried out to determine the cause of rhabdomyolysis.
+Some of these investigations include urine toxicology screen, ESR (erythrocyte sedimentation rate) for inflammatory myopathies like dermatomyositis and polymyositis.

 The primary goal of treatment in the case of myoglobinuria is to prevent acute kidney injury (AKI), and for that, the initial therapy is mainly focused on rehydration to facilitate the renal clearance of myoglobin.
 The patient is started on normal saline or Ringer's lactate, and it is titrated to maintain a urine output of 200 to 300 mL/hour.
 The electrolyte abnormalities like hyperkalemia are managed using a conservative approach.

-As we know, acidic urine facilitates the cast formation; therefore, some specialists recommend alkalinization of urine by using intravenous sodium bicarbonate.
+As we know, acidic urine facilitates cast formation; therefore, some specialists recommend alkalinization of urine using intravenous sodium bicarbonate.
 It is hypothesized to prevent cast formation and crystallization of uric acid.

 Similarly, the use of diuretics in such patients is debatable.
 There is no substantial evidence in favor of their use.
 Mannitol and furosemide are sometimes used in some selective patients to prevent non-oliguric renal failure.